Table of Contents

 Why are split shipments used?

-While businesses should never aim to split shipments, mailing separate shipments for a single order may happen for the following reasons:
+While businesses should never aim to split shipments (unless they only sell very large products that couldn’t fit more than one in a box), mailing separate shipments for a single order may happen for the following reasons:

 When an ecommerce company has inventory in more than one location, each SKU may have differing stock levels across facilities.

-If a single fulfillment center doesn’t have the units needed to fulfill a single order containing multiple products, one item may be fulfilled from one fulfillment center, and the second item may be fulfilled from another.
+If a single fulfillment center doesn’t have the units needed to fulfill a single order containing multiple products, different warehouses may need to be utilized.
+One item may be fulfilled from one fulfillment center, and the second item may be fulfilled from another.

-Rather than waiting on one fulfillment center to get more inventory, separate shipments from each fulfillment center will ultimately get the products to the customer faster.
+Rather than waiting on one fulfillment center to get more inventory, separate shipments from each fulfillment center will ultimately get the products to the customer with faster delivery times.

 Similarly, if inventory is partially ready, it may be shipped in parts, starting with any pieces that are ready for shipment.